sslukess/sslukess/README.md

 This project is designed to run within a DevContainer, hence running it with VS Code + the devcontainers extenstion is advised.

 1. Clone the repo
-2. Optional: reopen the porject in the container (this will build and run it the first time)
+2. Optional: reopen the project in the container (this will build and run it the first time)
 3. Install deps ( I use yarn, you could also use npm if you want. )
 4. Run dev script (yarn dev/npm run dev)